edsel-dev/personal-website/README.md

 # personal-website
-My first first personal website using HTML CSS and Javascript and also this my first Github Repository
+My first first personal website using HTML CSS and Javascript and also this my first Github Repository.